ComposableFi/composable/docs/docs/user-guides/how-to-trade-pica-on-pablo.md

 ## How to trade on Pablo

 1. On [app.pablo.finance], go to the ‘Swap’ page
 2. Connect your wallet if necessary.
-Read our guide how to create and connect a wallet.
+Read our guides [how to create and connect a wallet].

 [app.pablo.finance]: app.pablo.finance
+[how to create and connect a wallet]: docs.composable.finance/accounts-wallets

 ![swap_page](./images-how-to-trade/swap-page.jpg)